Create a Kubernetes cluster

 Configure your credentials to allow Jenkins to access the code repository.
 Jenkins will use your cluster's service account credentials in order to download code from the Cloud Source Repositories.

 In the Jenkins user interface, click Manage Jenkins in the left navigation then click Manage Credentials.

 Click Global credentials (unrestricted).

-Step 4: Click Add Credentials in the left navigation.
+Click Add Credentials in the top right corner.

-Step 5: Select Google Service Account from metadata from the Kind drop-down and click OK.
+Select Google Service Account from metadata from the Kind drop-down and click Create.